 The Value of Your Home Went Up

 Your home’s value has the potential to increase.
 If your home’s value went up then it may be especially beneficial for you to refinance.
 You can consider a cash-out refinance to get cash out of your home.
 This is a type of refinancing option that allows the borrower to take out a larger amount than what was owed on the original mortgage.
 The difference is provided to the borrower in the form of cash.
-People also often consider cash-out refinances as another option to a home equity loan.
+People also often consider cash-out refinances as another option for a home equity loan.

 Change Your Interest Rate Terms

 There are two different interest rate terms that you can choose from.
-Either an adjustable rate mortgage (ARM) or a fixed-rate mortgage.
+Either an adjustable-rate mortgage (ARM) or a fixed-rate mortgage.
 In an ARM, your interest rate is never guaranteed and can constantly change.
 A fixed-rate mortgage is a different story.
 You lock in your interest rate and that will remain consistent for the duration of the loan.
 People often like to get a mortgage refinance to change their interest rate terms to improve their budgeting.
 When you have a fixed interest rate, it is easier to account for costs that you will have every month.
 You can better budget and enhance your overall financial situation with proper management compared to an ARM interest rate.

 - Prepayment Penalty: Sometimes people have a prepayment penalty on their mortgage.
 That will need to be accounted for when making a decision.
 You will need to prepare for any more costs like dealing with penalty fees.